looker-open-source/looker-query-insights/query-insights-backend/README.md

 ## Cleaning Up

-To remove all resources created by this Terraform configuration, run:
+To remove all resources created by this Terraform configuration either to start from scratch OR tear down the application, run:

 ```sh
 terraform destroy